rust-lang/rfcs/text/0000-offset_of.md

     time) would otherwise be hard-coded, so in some cases it may reduce the risk of a compatibility hazard.

-2. This is a low level feature that most code won't need to use, so perhaps it is better off left out.
+2. This is a feature most code won't need to use, and it may be confusing to users unfamiliar with low level programming.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives